aditya-kapoor/auto-specs/README.md

 The reason we chose `rspec` and `shoulda-matcher` is due to their simple and efficient DSL which makes writing tests easier.

-### Currently we are generating the `associations` but it is being planned for `validations` too.
-There is an [open issue](https://github.com/aditya-kapoor/auto-specs/issues/5) for this.

 ## Installation

 Add this line to your application's Gemfile: